|

 Fireworks originated in China during the last years of Northern Song Dynasty, centuries after the first weaponised use of gunpowder in China.
-While originally a civilian application of military technology, the bright flashes and loud salutes of these pyrotechnics had uses outside of celebration and recreation, so fireworks were re-militarised once again.
+While originally a civilian application of military technology, the bright flashes and loud salutes of these pyrotechnics had uses outside of celebration and recreation, so they were quickly re-militarised.

 The primary military application of fireworks was communication.
 However, military fireworks also served more sinister purposes such as disorienting enemy troops or horses and starting fire.